sharmavijay86/sharmavijay86.github.io/_posts/2021-02-28-adding-categories-tags-in-posts.md

 layout: post
 title:  "Adding Multiple Categories in Posts"
 summary: "Learn how to add categories in posts"
-author: xplor4r
+author: vijayk
 date: '2021-02-28 1:35:23 +0530'
-category: ['jekyll','guides', 'sample_category']
+category: ['k8s','gcp', 'devops']
 tags: jekyll
 thumbnail: /assets/img/posts/code.jpg
 keywords: devlopr jekyll, how to use devlopr, devlopr, how to use devlopr-jekyll, devlopr-jekyll tutorial,best jekyll themes, multi categories and tags